 Too much caffeine and alcohol can cause headaches.

 Certain foods, such as chocolate, aged cheese, processed meats and foods containing gluten, may trigger migraines.

 - Stress less.

 Find healthy ways to manage the stress in your life.
-That may mean scheduling time with friends, taking a yoga class or learning to say no.
+That may mean scheduling time with friends, taking a yoga class or setting healthy boundaries.

-- Download a headache diary to share with your health care provider.
+- Download a headache diary to share with your healthcare team.

 - Get the facts about headache medication.